TosbackCgusBridge-Bot/CGUs-versions/Nfl/Privacy Policy.md

 *   **Aggregate Information**: We may share aggregate information, such as demographics and usage statistics, with advertisers, sponsors or other organizations.

 *   **Geolocation Information**: We may share your geolocation information with service providers that perform certain functions or services on our behalf.
 These companies are authorized to use precise geolocation information only as necessary to provide these services to us.
 We also may share your geolocation information with third parties so that they may provide you with geographically relevant advertising.
-If you wish to stop the further collection of your geolocation information, please opt-out using your device settings.
+If you wish to stop the further collection of your geolocation information, whether collected through location services, Bluetooth, or microphone access technology, please opt-out using your device settings.

 **4\.
 Cookies and Similar Technologies**